dell/omnia-containers/README.md

 # **Building iDRAC Telemetry Containers**

 The build script now supports building containers for iDRAC Telemetry Reference Tools components.
-These containers are built from the source code in the [iDRAC-Telemetry-Reference-Tools repository](https://github.com/dell/iDRAC-Telemetry-Reference-Tools).
+The script automatically clones the [iDRAC-Telemetry-Reference-Tools repository](https://github.com/dell/iDRAC-Telemetry-Reference-Tools) at commit `ebd2ca1` and uses its Dockerfiles to build the images.

 ## Components